confidential-containers/confidentialcontainers.org/content/en/docs/cloud-api-adaptor/azure/_index.md

   --output tsv)
 ```

-Export the Subnet ID to be used for CAA daemonset deployment:
+Export the subnet ID to be used for CAA DaemonSet deployment:

 ```bash
 export AZURE_SUBNET_ID=$(az network vnet subnet list \